 These unprecedented times have shrouded the world in uncertainty, and this outbreak has created havoc most especially for students.

 If you're an incoming fresher, commencing grad student or returning student, you probably have a bunch of questions on how Covid-19 will impact your student life, particularly regarding your housing situation.

 But staying informed of the policies, safety measures and restrictions in a particular country or city is the best way to be prepared.

-Is it safe to rent private accommodation?
+Is it safe to rent private accommodation for housing abroad?

 During the onset of coronavirus, property owners faced many setbacks, struggling to pay their mortgages, as many renters weren't able to cover their payments.